 This intersection saw nearly 30 injuries in 2019.
 Fortunately, officials recorded no fatalities at this intersection that year.

-Navigating the Most Dangerous Roads and Intersections of St. Petersburg
+Navigating the Most Dangerous Roads and Intersections of St. Petersburg, FL

 St. Petersburg has many roads to take you where you want to go.
 You can easily avoid the most dangerous roads and intersections in St. Petersburg.